 There are many different types of collagen and collagen supplements, but type II collagen is the major type of collagen in cartilage, imparting strength and the ability to compress to the cartilage within our joints so they can absorb shocks.15

 Supplemental collagen is derived from bovine, chicken or fish sources, and many also feature key amino acids like glycine, proline and lysine.
-Collagen type II is has been used safely in studies in doses of up to 2.5mg to 40mg for 42 days, and the appropriate dose for each person depends on age, health and other conditions.14,16 Be sure to follow the directions on your product labels and check with your doctor to make sure collagen supplements are right for you.
+Collagen type II has been used safely in studies in doses of 2.5 mg and up to 40 mg for 42 days.
+The appropriate dose for each person depends on age, health and other conditions.14,16 Be sure to follow the directions on your product labels and check with your doctor to make sure collagen supplements are right for you.

 How Does Collagen Help Joints?